-With effect from January 1, 2019, SCOR Europe SE, a 100%-owned subsidiary of SCOR SE, underwrites all new and renewed business relating to risks located in EEA that can no longer be accepted by SCOR UK Company Ltd. after the Brexit date.
+With effect from January 1, 2019, SCOR Europe SE, a 100% owned subsidiary of SCOR SE, underwrites new and renewed business relating to risks located in EEA.
+Since January 1, 2020, the UK branch of SCOR Europe is carrying risks from certain lines of business located in the UK and, to the extent permitted by applicable regulation, outside the EEA and the UK.